auth0/terraform-provider-auth0/docs/resources/pages.md

 Required:

+- `show_log_link` (Boolean) Indicates whether to show the link to logs as part of the default error page.

+Optional:

 - `html` (String) Customized content for the Error page.
 HTML format with supported [Liquid syntax](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
-- `show_log_link` (Boolean) Indicates whether to show the link to logs as part of the default error page.
-Defaults to `true`.

-Optional:

 - `url` (String) URL to redirect to when an error occurs, instead of showing the default error page.